robinmetral/website/pages/notes/weeknote-13-climbing-in-western-sicily.md

 After Trapani, we spent the second half of the week at the northwestern tip of the island, close to popular San Vito Lo Capo (SVLC for short).

-The area has the most beautiful beaches that we've been to in Sicily (Isulidda, Tonarella dell' Uzzo), natural reserves (Lo Zingaro), and crazy weather (mountains on a peninsula.
+The area has the most beautiful beaches (pebble) that we've been to in Sicily[^2], natural reserves, and crazy weather (mountains on a peninsula.
 There was a huge thunderstorm, fortunately we were in the car).
+We managed to rent snorkeling gear for one day and swam with a bunch of fishes at the Tonarella dell' Uzzo.
+We looked at

 It's also one of the most famous places for climbing in Sicily.
 Scogliera di Salinella is a huge, 5-kilometer-long, West-facing cliff right by the sea with hundreds and hundreds of sport climbing routes.
-Unfortunately we weren't ready for it (no gear, and our stay was a bit too last-minute to find a place to rent some[^2]) so that will have to wait for next time!
+Unfortunately we weren't ready for it (no gear, and our stay was a bit too last-minute to find a place to rent some[^3]) so that will have to wait for next time!
 Also good to know, there's a camping village right by the crag, El-Bahira (not sure if they rent gear).

 We did "try" deep water soloing (DWS for short) for the first time, though.
 There's quotes around "try" because the crag we went to, Cala Firriato, was harder than expected, the water shallower than expected, and weather was gray/coldish so we apprehended falling more than expected.
 We climbed one 6a from the Rockfax topo, Techre, and would have wanted to try more but access to the bottom of the routes was a tricky 6b+ traverse, Panca Bestia, right above shallow waters.
 Next time we want to do DWS we'll go with someone who knows the spot for more peace of mind!

+## tl;dr if you intend to climb in Sicily

+- go West (unless you know what you're doing).
+There are crags in the East but it's much harder to find information about them
+- stay at Polvere di Stelle for bouldering, or at El-Bahira for sport climbing
+- you'll likely need a car even if you're staying by the crag at El-Bahira, SVLC is nearby but not within walking distance.
+Prepare for really bad dirt roads depending on where you go, might want something better than a Panda
+- go between October and May at the latest.
+In the summer you can still climb but only very early, very late, or DWS
+- plan enough time, there might be bad days.
+Polvere di Stelle has a small, sheltered wall in the garden.
+The nearest gym is Palermo (we haven't been)
+- topos: there's a Bosco Scorace bouldering topo that you can get at Polvere di Stelle.
+For sport climbing someone made a Sicily topo that you might manage to find online, otherwise you get it on the Rockfax app (with a 7-day trial, don't be like me and forget to cancel)
+- equipment: bring your own, otherwise you can rent from Polvere di Stelle (crashpads and sport climbing gear).
+A climbing hostel used to do rentals in SVLC but it closed down, not sure if it's possible to rent in town anymore (maybe at El-Bahira?)

 ## The food section